davidlongzheng/app-template/README.md

 - `task dev:api` to run backend app (in backend/) (activate venv first)
 - `task db:up` to run database (in backend/)
 - Go to localhost:3000/movies to see if frontend, API, and db work.
-- Run `pytest` in backend/ to see if test suite works.
+- Run `pytest` in backend/ to see if test suite works (it doesn't currently!)

 ## Git and VSCode